jwaresolutions/spy-streamer-alpaca/README.md

 ## Prerequisites

 - Python 3.8 or higher
-- Polygon.io account (Starter tier or higher)
+- Polygon.io account (Currencies Starter tier or higher with Crypto data access)
 - Linux system with systemd (for service deployment)

 ## Installation